-The MIC22205 was designed specifically for use with ceramic output capacitors.
-The output capacitor can be increased from $47\mu F$ to a higher value to improve transient performance.
-The MIC22205 operates in voltage mode, so the control loop relies on the inductor and output capacitor for compensation.
+The MIC22705 was designed specifically for the use of ceramic output capacitors.
+The $100\mu F$ output capacitor can be increased to improve transient performance.
+Since the MIC22705 is in voltage mode, the control loop relies on the inductor and output capacitor for compensation.
 For this reason, do not use excessively large output capacitors.
 The output capacitor requires either an X7R or X5R dielectric.
-Y5V and Z5U dielectric capacitors, aside from the undesirable effect of a wide variation in capacitance over temperature, become resistive at high frequencies.
-Using Y5V or Z5U capacitors can cause instability in the MIC22205.
+Y5V and Z5U dielectric capacitors, aside from the undesirable effect of their wide variation in capacitance over temperature, become resistive at high frequencies.
+Using Y5V or Z5U capacitors can cause instability in the MIC22705.